xenith/xenith.org/README.rst

 Migrations
 ----------

 Whenever a database migration needs to be made.
-Run the following commmands:
+Run the following commands:
 ::

     python manage.py db migrate